varnishcache/varnish-cache/doc/sphinx/users-guide/run_cli.rst

 	varnish> vcl.use old_name

-The switch is instantaneous, all new requests will start using the VCL you activated right away, but for consistency, the requests currently being processed, complete using whatever VCL they started with.
+The switch is instantaneous, all new requests will start using the VCL you activated right away.
+The requests currently being processed complete using whatever VCL they started with.

 It is good idea to design an emergency-VCL before you need it, and always have it loaded, so you can switch to it with a single